SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 ---

-**Note**: Mass is marked as **Experimental** in Unreal Engine 5.
+**Note**: Some of Mass plugins is marked as **Experimental** in Unreal Engine 5.
 While it's powerful and used in production (like the City Sample), APIs may change and Epic doesn't recommend shipping with experimental features without thorough testing.